When I was in sixth grade, I remember volunteering to help Kindergartners complete a class project.

 If you had asked, I'd have told you that was probably the last time I'd ever be in the paper. 🙂

 Fortunately, I was wrong.
-In the ten+ years I have been writing about personal finance, I would have to honor of appearing in esteemed publications like The New York Times, U.S. News & World Report, Entrepreneur, The Motley Fool and many others.
+In the nearly fifteen years I have been writing about personal finance, I would have to honor of appearing in esteemed publications like The New York Times, U.S. News & World Report, Entrepreneur, The Motley Fool, and many others.
 A partial listing is included below and is not in chronological order.

 If you would like to reach me, please send me an email.
 I am located between Washington D.C. and Baltimore, MD.